Vector mesons on the wall: The effective theory on the pancake

 \section{The effective theory on the pancake}

-At the leading order of the $1/N_c$ expansion, the $U(1)_A$ symmetry is recovered and we can write the effective action by using a $U(N_f)$-valued field $U$, that involves the pion field and $\eta'$, where the relation $N_f\eta'=\log\det U$ holds.
-Therefore $2\pi k$ shift of $N_f\eta'$ can be reversed by shifting $U$ while keeping $\det U$ fixed.
+The shift of $\eta'$ by $2\pi k/N_f$ for an integer $k$ can be reversed by shifting $U$ while keeping $\det U$ fixed, where $U$ is the $U(N_f)$-valued field to describe the pions and $\eta'$.
 As a consequence, the domain wall corresponding to $2\pi k$ shift of $N_f\eta'+\theta$ could be bounded by a string.
 At the core of the string, the chiral symmetry has to be recovered because otherwise the energy diverges there due to the kinetic term for $U$.

 In this paper, we mainly consider domain walls corresponding to $2\pi N_f$ shift of $N_f\eta'+\theta$ bounded by a string around which $\eta'$ has the monodromy $\eta'\rightarrow \eta'+2\pi$.
 We call such an object a pancake.
 For this type of domain walls, the pion field does not need to change because $\eta'=\eta'_0$ and $\eta'=\eta'_0+2\pi$ is the same point in the target space of $U$.